 - Excellent graduate programs in basic research

 The International DDCF program is structured to support each fellow’s individual goals and needs for research career development.
-Fellows are required to attend a one week training at the NIH in early July, and then take courses at UCSF or other tailored experiences over the summer, before leaving for their international site.
+Fellows are required to attend a one week training at the NIH in early July, and then either take courses at UCSF or take other tailored experiences over the summer, before leaving for their international site.
 Students are required to take a UCSF online Global Health course, as well as courses around research issues or skills, with input and approval from their mentors and the program directors.
 Some examples of courses available at UCSF include: